Non-abelian Cohen--Lenstra Heuristics in the presence of roots of unity: Conjectures and Evidences

 Here $A$ is a $(G^{\#})^{\calC} \rtimes \Gamma$-module, and hence is a $\Gal(\Ks/Q)$-module.
 Because $\Ks/Q$ is split completely over $\infty$, if $A=\mu_{\ell}$, then $\mu_{\ell}$ must be contained in $Q$, so $A$ is a trivial module and \eqref{eq:delta} is $1-1=0$.
 If $A=\F_{\ell}$, then \eqref{eq:delta} is $-1$ when $\mu_\ell\not \subset Q$ and is 0 otherwise.
 If $A$ is neither $\F_{\ell}$ or $\mu_{\ell}$, then both terms in \eqref{eq:delta} are 0.
 So we have an upper bound: $m(\hat\pi^{\calC}, \Gamma, G^{\calC}, A)\leq (n \dim A - \xi(A)-{\bf1}_{\F_\ell}(A)) \cdot (\dim \Hom_{G^{\calC}\rtimes \Gamma}(A))^{-1}$.
 Recall that $G^{\#}$ is the $\Gamma$-equivariant quotient of $G$ modulo one element (a generator of the decomposition at $\infty$).
 By following the proof of \cite[Lem.10.6]{Liu2020}, we have $m(\pi^{\calC}, \Gamma, (G^{\#})^{\calC}, A) = m(\hat{\pi}^{\calC}, \Gamma, G^{\calC}, A)+ \dim A \cdot (\dim \Hom_{G^{\calC}\rtimes \Gamma}(A))^{-1}$, and hence we prove the lemma in the function field case.

-When $Q$ is a number field, $G=G^{\#}$ because of the assumption $Q_{\O}=Q$.
+When $Q$ is a number field, $G=G^{\#}$ because of the assumption that $\calC$ contains only groups whose order are prime to $|\Gamma||G_{\O}(Q)|$.
 Let $T$ denote the set of all archimedean primes and all primes of $K$ above $\ell$.
 Let $S_\infty(Q)$ denote the set of all archimedean primes of $Q$.
 By \cite[Thm.7.1]{Liu2020},

 where $\hH^0$ is the 0-th Tate cohomology of the group $G_{Q_v}$.
 We let $r_1$ and $r_2$ denote the number of real embeddings and complex embeddings of $Q$ respectively.
 If $v$ is imaginary, then $\dim H^0(Q_v, \Hom(A, \mu_{\ell}))=\dim \Hom(A, \mu_{\ell}) = \dim A$.
 When $\ell$ is odd, $G_{Q_v}$ is either trivial or $\Gal(\C/\R)=\Z/2\Z$, so the Tate cohomology terms above are always 0 \cite[Prop.(1.6.2)]{NSW}.
 Since $K_{\O}/Q$ is unramified at every archimedean prime, if $v$ is real, then $A$ as a $G_{Q_v}$-module is trivial but $\mu_{\ell}$ is not trivial, so $H^0(Q_v, \Hom(A, \mu_{\ell}))=\Hom_{G_{Q_v}}(A, \mu_{\ell})=0$.
 When $\ell=2$, for each real place $v$ of $Q$, $G_{Q_v}$ acts trivially on $A$ and so on $\Hom(A, \mu_2)$.
 Since $\Hom(A, \mu_2)$ has exponent 2, its $G_{Q_v}$-norm map is zero, which implies that $\hH^0(Q_v, \Hom(A, \mu_2))=H^0(Q_v, \Hom(A, \mu_2))$.
 When $\ell=2$ and $v$ is imaginary, $G_{Q_v}=1$, so the Tate cohomology term is trivial.
 Therefore, in every case, we have $\log_{\ell}\chi_{K/Q, T}(A) = -r_2 \dim_{\F_\ell} A$.